 Is the Paleo Diet healthy?

-It can be healthful.
-At precisely the same time, saturated protein and fat could be consumed much above recommended amounts, raising the possibility of heart and kidney disease and certain cancers.
+It can be healthy.
+At precisely the same time, saturated protein and fat could be consumed in much higher than recommended amounts, raising the possibility of heart and kidney disease and certain cancers.